RotemEZ/ECG-Arrhythmia-Classification/README.md

 # RhythmNet: Real-Time ECG Arrhythmia Classification with AI

 This repository contains the full implementation and presentation of **RhythmNet**, a hybrid deep learning model designed for real-time arrhythmia detection from ECG signals.
-Developed as part of the *Advanced Machine Learning Workshop: From Research to Clinical Implementation*, this project combines clinical insight, signal processing, and AI modeling to support cardiac diagnosis in hospital environments.
+Developed as part of the *"Data Science & Big Data in the Industry"* course, this project combines clinical insight, signal processing, and AI modeling to support cardiac diagnosis in hospital environments.

 ---